Plan Your Fall Foliage Journey on Tennessee’s Beautiful Byways

 The Cherohala Skyway National Scenic Byway lets you drive above the clouds as you ascend into the deeply forested Southern Appalachian Mountains on the Tennessee-North Carolina border.
 Departing from Tellico Plains, you drive along clear, burbling streams and may make a picnic stop at one of many lookout points along the winding roadway.
 The Cherohala Skyway goes from 800 feet in elevation to 5,300 feet, so this exhilarating experience will lead you to say I can’t believe my eyes.

-If the Cherohala Skyway whets your desire to see more, then you are in luck.
-This part of East Tennessee, known as the Tennessee Overhill Region, also offers the Ocoee Scenic Byway.
+The Tennessee Overhill Region also offers the Ocoee Scenic Byway.
 It unspools through a historic copper and coal mining area and features steep bluffs, rushing rivers and peaks shrouded in mist.
 The Hiwassee River Road, named after Tennessee’s first state scenic river, meanders through forest and farmland where deer and songbirds animate the timeless landscape.
 Opportunities for fly fishing, rafting, kayaking and hiking will make you trade your car keys for a fly rod, paddle, or walking stick.

 This southeastern corner of Tennessee also features the Sequatchie Byway, or State Route 28, which follows the contours of the Sequatchie River for about 60 miles.
 You drive past a farmer riding a tractor across freshly mowed acreage, weathered barns looking across pumpkin patches, old-timers sitting on sagging front porches, wildflowers carpeting a meadow, and communities seeing little change in the last 100 years.